 Upper Ventnor Community Association have been awarded £3000 to provide and fit a new kitchen within St Margarets Hall.
 This allows a safe and hygienic space for all the users of the hall to offer refreshments and implement cookery activities.

 VECTIS RADIO CIC

 Waterside Community Trust have been granted £1879 to carry out their Beach Rookies project.
-This will allow children between the ages of 8 and 12 to develop water safety awareness and skills, which further on to an opportunity of becoming a qualified lifeguard when turning 16.
+This will allow children between the ages of 8 and 12 to develop water safety awareness and skills, which enable them an opportunity of becoming a qualified lifeguard when turning 16.
 Overall this project aims to develop and inspire young children as well as contributing to overall beach safety.

 Wessex Cancer Trust IW have been awarded £500 to put towards furniture for the new Isle of Wight Cancer Support Centre.
 The support centre will continue to be open to anyone affected by a cancer diagnosis, regardless of age, stage or type of cancer.
 Friends and families are also welcomed to access the free support and services

 West Wight Nursery have been granted £4000 towards their 2019 Great Outdoors Project.
 With the already amazing features and outdoor space, this grant will enable the nursery to enhance the activities and outdoor experiences that they can provide for not only the children but also the whole community.
 This shall range from creating allotment spaces and fresh produce areas, to putting in place squirrel and hedgehog homes.

 WEST WIGHT TIMEBANK